karibou/sosreport_charm/README.md

  * options : Valid options to be passed unchanged to sosreport
  * homedir : Alternate directory where reports will be stored.
 The directory must exist (default: /home/ubuntu)
- * minfree : Minimum free space available to allow for a report to be created (expressed in percent, default: 5)
+ * minfree : Minimum of free diskspace to run sosreport expressed in percent, Megabytes or Gigabytes.
+Valid suffixes are %  M or G (default 5%)
- * mingig :  Minimum number of Gigabytes available to allow for a report to be created (expressed in Gb, default: 1)

 The cleanup action has the following optional parameter :
  * homedir : Alternate directory where stored reports needs to be deleted.
 The